St. Mary's in Crown Point knows the power of pasta

 CROWN POINT — One day in November, rooms at St. Mary Catholic Community School become a working pasta factory.

-For the school’s 61st annual spaghetti supper Wednesday, the kitchen was where pasta was mixed with meaty or meatless spaghetti sauce.
+For the school’s 61st annual spaghetti supper, the kitchen was where pasta was mixed with meaty or meatless spaghetti sauce.
 The main dish was carted to the teachers’ lounge for packaging for carry-outs or drive-thru patrons.
 Spaghetti-filled cartons then went to the music room for drive-thru service.

 Meanwhile, the art room was painted with salads for preparation and packing.